Robert Mercer: Political activities and views

 In 2015, The Washington Post called Mercer one of the ten most influential billionaires in politics.
 Since 2006, Mercer has donated about $34.9 million to Republican political campaigns in the US.

 Mercer has given $750,000 to the Club for Growth, $2 million to American Crossroads, and $2.5 million to Freedom Partners Action Fund.
-In 2010, he financially supported fringe biochemist Art Robinson's unsuccessful efforts to unseat Peter DeFazio in Oregon's 44th congressional district.
+In 2010, he financially supported fringe biochemist Art Robinson's unsuccessful efforts to unseat Peter DeFazio in Oregon's 4th congressional district.
 In the 2013-2014 election cycle, Mercer donated the fourth largest amount of money among individual donors and the second most among Republican donors.

 Mercer joined the Koch brothers’ conservative political donor network after the 2010 Citizens United v.
 FEC, but Mercer and his daughter, Rebekah Mercer, decided to establish their own political foundation.
 The Mercer Family Foundation, run by Rebekah, has donated to a variety of conservative causes.

-Mercer has donated to the Heritage Foundation, the Cato Institute, the Media Research Center, Reclaim New York, GAI, and Citizens for Self-Governance.
+Mercer has donated to The Heritage Foundation, the Cato Institute, the Media Research Center, Reclaim New York, GAI, and Citizens for Self-Governance.
 In 2013, Mercer was shown data by former Jimmy Carter pollster Patrick Caddell, who has been critical of top Democrats, and commissioned more research from Caddell that showed "voters were becoming alienated from both political parties and mainstream candidates".

 Mercer was the main financial backer of the Jackson Hole Summit, a "shadow" conference (not to be confused with a similarly named Federal Reserve conference) that took place in Wyoming in August 2015 to advocate for the gold standard.
 He has also supported Doctors for Disaster Preparedness, Fred Kelly Grant (an Idaho activist who encourages legal challenges to environmental laws), a campaign for the death penalty in Nebraska, and funded ads in New York critical of the so-called "ground-zero mosque".

 According to associates interviewed by Bloomberg, Mercer is concerned with the monetary and banking systems of the United States, which he believes are in danger from government meddling.
-Mercer is a major source of funds of Breitbart News.
+Mercer is a major source of funding for Breitbart News.
 He gave at least $10 million to the media outlet, according to Newsweek.

 In 2015 Mercer also gave $400,000 to Black Americans for a Better Future, a conservative think tank led by Raynard Jackson.
 Since 2017 Mercer has donated $87,100 to the same Super PAC.